 Trail 401, Colorado

 Trail 401 is set in amongst some of the most awe inspiring scenery that the state of Colorado has to offer, in fact there is barely a moment on the trail where you will not be surrounded by simply stunning views.
 The trail starts at Schofield from there you will have to employ all your climbing skills to get through sections dotted with meadows and evergreen forests.
-As you come into the East River Valley you will be presented with a winding down hill track thorough the undergrowth to enjoy at your leisure accompanied by the back drop of the awesome Red Mountains and the imposing Crested Butte.
-The best time to take in this trail is during summer when the meadows come alive with wild flowers.
+As you come into the East River Valley you will be presented with a winding downhill track through the undergrowth to enjoy at your leisure accompanied by the backdrop of the awesome Red Mountains and the imposing Crested Butte.
+The best time to take in this trail is during summer when the meadows come alive with wildflowers.

 Gauley Headwaters Trail, West Virginia